 Often two or more of these are combined in the course of treatment.

-new cases are estimated to be diagnosed in 2018
+new cases are estimated to be diagnosed in 2022

-is the estimated five-year survival rate for mesothelioma
+is the five-year survival rate for mesothelioma

-years is the median age of diagnosis
+years is the median age at diagnosis

 REFERENCES